Volunteer as a teacher in Chile

 - Experience life in a relatively unknown part of Chile and explore the breath-taking landscape

-- Live as a local with a welcoming Chilean family
+- Live like a local with a welcoming Chilean family

 - Gain insight into exciting additional trips you can get involved in while you are in Chile